The Little Pup Lodge Philosophy

-- That his caregiver limit the number of dogs at any one time so that Oliver will get plenty of attention as well as appropriate supervision.
+- That his caregiver limit the number of dogs at any one time so they will get plenty of attention as well as appropriate supervision.

 - That he is not stuck in someone’s backyard for the duration, but is taken on stimulating excursions such as to the beach, on trail hikes and local parks.
 (We no longer go to public dog parks as we now have our own large, fenced in park!)

 - That he is not pacified with an endless supply of poor-quality dog biscuits, but is occasionally treated to small amounts of healthy treats.